leya-print/leya-print-platform/web/print/README.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.
 In many cases, Stencil can be used as a drop in replacement for traditional frontend frameworks given the capabilities now available in the browser, though using it as such is certainly not required.

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

+## Using Stencil components within Stencil
+Print has integrated other Stencil components for use such as the watermark that can appear on templates.
+The other common Stencil components are usually stored in the web/common solution.

+To use them they need to be imported in the app root: src/components/app-root/app-root.tsx
+    import '@leya-print/web-common/dist/components/leya-print-watermark'

+There is no need to reference the components in src/app.ts Add a path in the tsconfig.json file to the common solution:
+    "paths": {
+      "@leya-print/web-common/dist/*": ["../common/"]
+    }

+## Contact
+For further queries, contact us at info@leya-it-solutions.de.